stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/idocumentpartsavingcallback/_index.md

 ---
+title: Aspose::Words::Saving::IDocumentPartSavingCallback interface
-title: IDocumentPartSavingCallback
+linktitle: IDocumentPartSavingCallback
 second_title: Aspose.Words for C++ API Reference
-description: Implement this interface if you want to receive notifications and control how Aspose.Words saves document parts when exporting a document to Html or Epub format.
+description: Aspose::Words::Saving::IDocumentPartSavingCallback interface.
+Implement this interface if you want to receive notifications and control how Aspose.Words saves document parts when exporting a document to Html or Epub format in C++.
 type: docs
 weight: 508
 url: /cpp/aspose.words.saving/idocumentpartsavingcallback/